Safed: Tanzimat reforms and revival

-British Mandate of Palestine
+Mandatory Palestine

 Safed was the centre of Safad Subdistrict.
 According to a census conducted in 1922 by the British Mandate authorities, Safed had a population of 8,761 inhabitants, consisting of 5,431 Muslims, 2,986 Jews, 343 Christians and others.
 Safed remained a mixed city during the British Mandate for Palestine and ethnic tensions between Jews and Arabs rose during the 1920s.
 During the 1929 Palestine riots, Safed and Hebron became major clash points.
 In the Safed massacre 20 Jewish residents were killed by local Arabs.
 Safed was included in the part of Palestine recommended to be included in the proposed Jewish state under the United Nations Partition Plan for Palestine.

+1948 war

-By 1948 the city was home to about 12,000 Arabs and about 1,700 Jews, mostly religious and elderly.
+In 1948 the city was home to about 12,000 Arabs and about 1,700 Jews, mostly religious and elderly.
 On 5 January 1948, Arabs attacked the Jewish Quarter.
 In February 1948, during the civil war, Muslim Arabs attacked a Jewish bus attempting to reach Safed, and the Jewish quarter of the town came under siege by the Muslims.
 British forces that were present did not intervene.
 According to Martin Gilbert, food supplies ran short.
 "Even water and flour were in desperately short supply.
 Each day, the Arab attackers drew closer to the heart of the Jewish quarter, systematically blowing up Jewish houses as they pressed in on the central area."

 On April 16, the same day that British forces evacuated Safed, 200 local Arab militiamen, supported by over 200 Arab Liberation Army soldiers, tried to take over the city's Jewish Quarter.
 They were repelled by the Jewish garrison, consisting of some 200 Haganah fighters, men and women, boosted by a Palmach platoon.

-The Palmach ground attack on the Arab section of Safed took place on 6 May, as a part of Operation Yiftah.
+The Palmach ground attack on the Arab section of Safed took place on 6 May, as a part of Operation Yiftach.
 The first phase of the Palmach plan to capture Safed, was to secure a corridor through the mountains by capturing the Arab village of Biriyya.
-The Arab Liberation Army had plans to take over the whole city on May 10 and to slaughter all as cabled by the Syrian commander al-Hassan Kam al-Maz, and in the meantime placed artillery pieces on a hill adjacent to the Jewish quarter and started its shelling.
+The Arab Liberation Army placed artillery pieces on a hill adjacent to the Jewish quarter and started its shelling.
 The Palmach's Third Battalion failed to take the main objective, the "citadel", but "terrified" the Arab population sufficiently to prompt further flight, as well as urgent appeals for outside help and an effort to obtain a truce.